-Public health units have been, and continue to be, on the frontlines of Ontario’s COVID-19 pandemic response.
-Staff has been working hard over the last 21 months to keep us all safe in the face of immense pressures in the health care sector at large.
-They have been able to pivot quickly and effectively as new COVID science was continually emerging to put the most appropriate local public health measures in place.
+Public health units have been, and continue to be, on the front lines of Ontario’s COVID-19 pandemic response.
+Staff has been working hard over the last two years to keep us all safe in the face of immense pressures in the health care sector at large.
+They have been able to pivot quickly and effectively as new COVID science continually emerges to put the most appropriate local public health measures in place.

-These are municipally co-funded operations governed by their own boards of directors in autonomous boards or are within municipalities.
-They have been providing essential services, such as: providing vaccine clinics, contact tracing, COVID testing, supporting the long-term care sector, and advising and training for safe child care reopenings, among many other responsibilities.
+Public health units are municipally co-funded operations either governed by their own autonomous boards of directors or are within municipalities.
+They have been providing essential services, such as: vaccine clinics, contact tracing, COVID testing, supporting the long-term care sector, and advising and training for safe child care re-openings, among many other responsibilities.

 Prior to the COVID-19 pandemic, AMO provided written submissions to the provincial government’s Public Health and Emergency Health Services Modernization consultations.
-The emergency situation put a pause on the consultation in March 2020.
-AMO is asking for these consultations to resume with a COVID lens, once the COVID waves have subsided.
-The pandemic exposed both strengths and areas of improvement both locally and provincially.
-This learning needs to be considered in any future modernization and restructuring of public health.
+The emergency situation paused the consultation in March 2020.
+AMO is asking for consultations to resume with a COVID lens, once the COVID waves have subsided.
+The pandemic exposed both strengths and areas of improvement locally and provincially.
+This learning needs to be considered as part of any future modernization and restructuring of public health.

-The province introduced funding in 2020 to mitigate the impact of the funding changes on municipalities.
-The current one-time mitigation funding ended December 2021.
-AMO, municipal and public health leaders sought to have it extended into 2022.
+The province provided additional funding in 2020 to mitigate the impact of the new funding changes on municipalities.
+AMO, municipal, and public health leaders sought to have it extended into 2022 along with provincial funds to address program backlogs due to COVID.
 With the pandemic ongoing, now is not the time to reduce funding.

-Municipal governments cannot be expected to make up for reductions in provincial funding, nor can they bear the costs of provincial restructuring.
-As Ontario recovers from the COVID-19 emergency, it has become clear that sustained, reliable funding to public health is more important now than ever.
+Municipal governments cannot be expected to make up for provincial funding reductions, nor can they bear the costs of potential future provincial restructuring.
+As Ontario recovers from the COVID-19 emergency, it has become clear that sustained, reliable funding to public health is now more important than ever.

 There are 34 public health units that provide population health services to Ontarians across the province.
 Working with municipal governments, public health units focus on the overall health and well-being of a community by preventing disease and making interventions aimed at keeping people healthy and outside of the health care system.
 Municipal governments play a major role in the delivery of public health services, both as an employer (when in a municipality) and funding partner.